PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

     ```

 ### 3. Install kubectl
-- Refer to the below page to install the kubectl command-line utility:
+- Refer to the below page to install the kubectl command-line utility
   https://kubernetes.io/docs/tasks/tools/install-kubectl-macos

-- Verify `kubectl` is installed correctly by checking `kubectl` version:
+- Verify `kubectl` is installed correctly by checking `kubectl` version
     ```bash
     $ kubectl version --client --short
     Client Version: v1.18.2
     ```

-### 4. Install MinIO as an Object storage service.
+### 4. Install MinIO as an Object storage service
-  MinIO using a local directory can be used as an object storage for Velero backup and restore.
+  MinIO using a local directory can be used as an object storage for Velero backup and restore
   More information on MinIO can be found at https://min.io/

-- Install MinIO using brew:
+- Install MinIO using brew
     ```bash
     $ brew install minio/stable/minio
     ==> Tapping minio/stable